Advantages Of Cloud Storage Over Tape Backup

 Cloud Storage Benefits Out Shine The Competition

 Cloud storage is simple.
 All users have to do is download the appropriate software, select the files to be backed up, and initiate upload.
-Transfers begins in minutes and complete as a background task.
+Transfers begins in minutes and complete as a background task (you can read all about the benefits of cloud storage in our article).

 With tape backup, additional hardware is required.
 Once this step is completed, then files are added each day to the drive.
 In most cases, the transfer of information is accomplished manually.
 There are some companies with policies requiring data copies to be housed in a different location than the servers, in case of a catastrophic event that may damage not only the equipment, but the building in which it is housed.